stackup-wallet/erc-4337-devnet/README.md

 - `proxy`: [OpenResty](https://openresty.org/en/) server used to proxy JSON-RPC methods to the `node` or `bundler`.
 - `fund-bundler`: A one off command to fund the bundler EOA on startup.
 - `deploy-v0.6`: A one off command to deploy `v0.6` ERC-4337 contracts.
+- `deploy-v0.6-stackup-paymaster`: A one off command to deploy a Stackup verifying paymaster for `v0.6`.